 What is the goal of master and reference data management?

 The goal of master and reference data management is again all about data reliability.
 Data authenticity and transparency are imperative for this data because it contains the most critical data within the company.
 Therefore, the policies and processes your governance efforts define for them need to be well-thought-out and specific to your company's needs.

 Metadata management is about creating an enterprise-wide understanding of data to increase data availability and decrease "time to data."
-Achieving these goals requires setting up tools like a data catalog, a business glossary, and data lineage.
+Achieving these goals requires setting up data governance tools like a data catalog, a business glossary, and data lineage.

 Here is an example of a listing of assets in a data catalog:

 The data governance office helps with setting up these tools, making them part of change management, and integrating them into vital data-related processes.
 It establishes procedures and provides the tools and methodology for filling in the data catalog and business glossary.